-If you leave UnitedHealthcare[®] Group Medicare Advantage (PPO), it may take time before your membership ends and your new Medicare coverage goes into effect.
-During this time, you must continue to get your medical care and prescription drugs through our plan.
+Until your membership ends, and your new Medicare coverage begins, you must continue to get your medical care and prescription drugs through our plan.

-- □ You should continue to use our network pharmacies to get your prescriptions filled until your membership in our plan ends.
-Usually, your prescription drugs are only covered if they are filled at a network pharmacy including through our mail-order pharmacy services. - □ If you are hospitalized on the day that your membership ends, your hospital stay will usually be covered by our plan until you are discharged (even if you are discharged after your new health coverage begins).
+- □ Continue to use our network providers to receive medical care. - □ Continue to use our network pharmacies or mail order to get your prescriptions filled.

+If you are hospitalized on the day that your membership ends, your hospital stay will be covered by our plan until you are discharged (even if you are discharged after your new health coverage begins).

-Section 5 UnitedHealthcare[®] Group Medicare Advantage (PPO) must end your membership in the plan in certain situations
+Section 4 We must end your membership in the plan in certain situations

-Section 5.1 When must we end your membership in the plan?
+Section 4.1 When must we end your membership in the plan?

-UnitedHealthcare[®] Group Medicare Advantage (PPO) must end your membership in the plan if any of the following happen:
+We must end your membership in the plan if any of the following happen:

-- □ If you no longer have Medicare Part A and Part B. - $\hfill\square$ If you move out of our service area. - □ If you are away from our service area for more than 6 months. - □ If you become incarcerated (go to prison). - □ If you are not a United States citizen or lawfully present in the United States. - □ If you lie about or withhold information about other insurance you have that provides prescription drug coverage. - □ If you intentionally give us incorrect information when you are enrolling in our plan and that information affects your eligibility for our plan.
+- □ We are notified that you no longer meet the eligibility requirements of the University of California (plan sponsor). - □ The University of California's (plan sponsor's) contract with us is terminated. - □ If you no longer have Medicare Part A and Part B. - □ If you move out of our service area. - □ If you are away from our service area for more than 6 months. - □ If you become incarcerated (go to prison). - □ If you are no longer a United States citizen or lawfully present in the United States. - □ If you lie or withhold information about other insurance you have that provides prescription drug coverage. - □ If you intentionally give us incorrect information when you are enrolling in our plan and that information affects your eligibility for our plan.
 (We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - If you continuously behave in a way that is disruptive and makes it difficult for us to provide medical care for you and other members of our plan.
 (We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - □ If you let someone else use your UnitedHealthcare member ID card to get medical care.
-(We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - If we end your membership because of this reason, Medicare may have your case investigated by the Inspector General. - □ If you are required to pay the extra Part D amount because of your income and you do not pay it, Medicare will disenroll you from our plan and you will lose prescription drug coverage.
+(We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - ^o If we end your membership because of this reason, Medicare may have your case investigated by the Inspector General. - □ If you are required to pay the extra Part D amount because of your income and you do not pay it, Medicare will disenroll you from our plan and you will lose prescription drug coverage.